visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Project_operator.rst

 Cylindrical transforms, which can be performed along the X, Y or Z axis, as shown in (see :numref:`Figure %s<project_projection_type>`).
-To specify which of these transforms you want to use when using the Project operator, choose the appropriate option from the **Projection type** dropdown.
+To specify which of these transforms you want to use when using the Project operator, choose the appropriate option from the **Projection type** combo box.
 **Z-Axis Cartesian** is the default option.

 .. _project_projection_type: